 Set Up: Grab a hoop + your group

 Description: Have the group stand in a circle and put the hula hoop in the middle.
 Have everyone put their index fingers on the hoop and have their hands start at about chest height.
+Emphasize that they must have their fingers on the hoop at all times, that they should have their fingers upright in “finger gun” positions, and that they can’t grab the hoop.
 The goal is to get the group to lower the hoop to the ground.
 Watch as the hoop goes up over and over until they can figure it out.

 Purpose: To show them that they have to work as a team.
 Even if they appear super easy on the surface, things might be difficult.

-Purpose: Ice breaker, compromising position, breaking the personal space bubble.
+Purpose: Everyone is important, team work, breaking the personal space bubble.